rpm-software-management/rpm/tests/README.md

 By default, tests are executed in parallel using all available cores, pass a specific -jN value to limit.

-To drop into a test-like shell, run:
+To drop into an Autotest-like shell, run:

-    make env
+    make atshell

 See the printed help for details on how to use it.